RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 3 guide.md

    (d) False

 2. There are at least two problems on this quiz that don't have the same answer. (*Other right answers are possible*)

+### Common mistakes

+- **Using a universal statement as the negation in part 2:** This would read something like *"Every problem on this quiz has a different answer"*.
+This is not the negation of the original because it's possible for this statement and the original to both be false -- imagine a quiz where the first two answers were the same but the rest of the answers are different.
+The negation of a universal statement is an existential statement -- a statement that a [counterexample](https://publish.obsidian.md/mth225/Logic/Counterexample) exists.
+- **Giving "TRUE" as the answer to 1(d)**: The statement in 1(d), in English, is saying that there exists an integer, $x$, for which $x+2$ is *not* an integer.
+But this is a false statement because adding 2 to an integer always creates another integer (not a fraction, etc.).